-The game-play requests the child to stretch both hands at almost 90 degrees,like holding a pole or broomstick.
-By coordinating both hands with an equal amount of force to balance the wooly ball, the student identifies the correct answer and rolls it towards the number to fulfill the specific pattern.
+The game-play requests the child to stretch both hands at almost 90 degrees, similar to holding a pole or broomstick.
+By coordinating both hands with an equal amount of force to balance the wooly ball, the student identifies the correct answer and rolls it towards the number to fulfill the specific pattern, catching the item with the right number or color.
 In this way, the game aids in increasing the shoulders’ range of motion and improves posture.
 The teacher or therapist can configure the type and difficulty of the numerical patterns, with rules involving addition, subtraction, multiplication, and division.
 They can also adjust the game elements such as the length of each game or the number of lives the student has to play.

 Are you ready to juggle the wooly ball and collect the correct numbers and objects?